pasdoup/CookBookApp/README.md

 ## UI & Design

-The visual side of things isn't really finished, and honestly it might never be, because I'm not good in design and forcing myself to keep working on that when I know it doesn't look great isn't great for morale.
+*The visual side of things isn't really finished, and honestly it might never be, because I'm not good in design and forcing myself to keep working on that when I know it doesn't look great isn't great for morale.*

+## *I hope your enjoy your visit, found what you want and you're not too dispointed :)*
-Please, remember to not judge me to hard, thank you
+> Please, remember to not judge me to hard, **thank you**